PUBLIC SCHOOLS: ELEMENTARY

 7686 Hollister Ave., Goleta, CA 93117 ellwood.goleta.k12.ca.us

-The teachers focus on best instructional practices while aligning the Common Core State Standards (CCSS), within all curricular areas, in order to help all students reach their highest potential.
+The teachers focus on best instructional practices while aligning the new Common Core State Standards (CCSS), within all curricular areas, in order to help all students reach their highest potential.

 Foothill School (K-6)